Storms damage Arkansas apartments, leave damage in South

 "First there were real high winds and then a loud boom, and next thing you know the lights started blinking.
 We heard the transformer blow, then another transformer blow, and then it just went black," she said.

-The weather service planned to send a survey team to Pine Bluff to determine whether it was a tornado or straight-line winds that caused the damage.

 In Kansas, flooding waterways forced evacuations and school closures Wednesday.
-Problems continued Thursday, with a 19-year-old rescued from the roof of her car near Emporia.
+Problems continued Thursday, when a 19-year-old had to be rescued from her car's roof near Emporia.
 And the Kansas Turnpike remained closed near the Oklahoma border.

 The weather service predicted the Missouri River would crest Thursday in St. Joseph, Missouri, at a level that causes parkland and a residential area to flood.